The Impact of Credit

 As credit has become an integral part of borrowing, we encourage financial aid applicants to pay special attention to the following:

-When you are accepted to the School of Medicine, you will receive a letter requesting a current copy of your credit report for review prior to matriculation.
-This ensures that you know, well in advance, if there are any credit difficulties which may prevent approval of a credit-based student loan.
+Students who apply for financial assistance will be asked to provide a current copy of their credit report as part of the financial assistance application.
+This ensures that students know, well in advance, if there are any credit difficulties which may prevent the approval of a credit-based student loan.

 The School of Medicine is not responsible for financial obligations of students who have been denied education loans for reasons of credit, delinquency, bankruptcy or other personal financial problems.
 In such cases, students will be requested to document sufficient personal resources to support their cost of attendance.